nickm980/tiles/README.md

 The source code for Tiles, an opensource app for painting tiles on a shared canvas.

+⚠️ This project is still in early stages ⚠️

 ## Get Started with development

 After cloning the project, add firebase support (including firebase_options.dart in the lib directory) before attempting to build the project.